FedericoTrionfetti/ADM-HW1/README.md

 ## Repository Structure
 - **scripts.py**: Contains a Jupyter Notebook, with the solutions to the exercises.
-- **stamps/**: Includes a PDF document of schreenshots that demonstrate the successful execution of the exercises on HackerRank.
+- **stamps**: Includes a PDF document of schreenshots that demonstrate the successful execution of the exercises on HackerRank.
 - **README.md**: This file, providing an overview of the repository and its contents.